CEV calls for applications for the title of European Volunteering Capital Competition 2022.

-CEV calls for applications for the European Volunteering Capital Competition 2019.
+CEV calls for applications for the title of European Volunteering Capital Competition 2021.

 Miloslav Klíma, member of Kosice 2019, talks about the aims and benefits of hosting the European Volunteering Capital 2019.

 In 2018, Aarhus has held the title as European Volunteering Capital.
 The title is given each year by the European Volunteer Centre (CEV) to a European city or municipality which has been particularly notable in terms of volunteering.

 The city has been chosen ahead of the other candidate, the Scottish town of Stirling.

 On September 21st-23rd, the danish city will host debates, workshops, talks, performances and others activities.